TomNiessink/CellTracker/README.md

 Trackcells.m is the main script, which calls the other files.
 Simply pressing run will allow the user to load a .avi video file which will be completely processed.

-celltracking.m is the function containing the CellTracking algorithm. findmatch.m is utilized within this function to match cells from different frames.
+tracking/celltracking.m is the function containing the CellTracking algorithm. tracking/findmatch.m is utilized within this function to match cells from different frames.

 Correspondation to niessinktom@gmail.com